 YOUNG ARTIST PROGRAM

 Founded originally as the Lake George Opera Festival in 1962, Opera Saratoga is now located in Saratoga Springs, New York.
 The company is home of the second oldest young artist program in the country, with alumni singing around the world.
-During the summer of 2016, Opera Saratoga will present three mainstage productions of four operas (The Merry Widow, The Consul, and a Contemporary Double Bill of Rocking Horse Winner and Vinkesnport, or The Finch Opera), along with multiple concerts over the 8-week period from May 21 to July 15, 2018.
+During the summer of 2018, Opera Saratoga will present three mainstage productions of four operas (The Merry Widow, The Consul, and a Contemporary Double Bill of Rocking Horse Winner and Vinkesnport, or The Finch Opera), along with multiple concerts over the 8-week period from May 21 to July 15, 2018.
 Young Artists are featured promiently in all Festival Productions, and concerts including Refugee Voices and Vienna, City of My Dreams.

-Led by program director Laurie Rogers, the young artist program consists of three tiers for singers, as well as opportunities for pianists, conductors and directors:
+Led by program director Laurie Rogers, the young artist program consists of two tiers for singers, as well as opportunities for pianists, conductors and directors:

-STUDIO ARTISTS: For many Studio Artists, Opera Saratoga will be their first Young Artist program.
-Studio Artists sing chorus in mainstage repertoire, cover supporting roles, and participate in concerts.
+STUDIO ARTISTS: For most Studio Artists, Opera Saratoga will be their first or second Young Artist Program.
+Studio Artists sing chorus in mainstage repertoire, cover supporting roles, sing comprimario roles, and participate in concerts.
 In addition, Studio Artists participate in coachings and masterclasses throughout the season with music staff and guest artists.
 Studio Artists are usually still in school, completing their bachelor's or master's degree.

-APPRENTICE ARTISTS: Most Apprentice Artists will have already completed at least one or more summer in a young artist program at Opera Saratoga or another company, and have already completed their bachelor's and master's degree.
+APPRENTICE ARTISTS: Most Apprentice Artists will have already completed at least one or more summers in a Young Artist Program at Opera Saratoga or another company, and have already completed their bachelor's and master's degree.
 Apprentice Artists sing select principal roles, sing supporting roles, cover supporting and/or principal roles, sing chorus in mainstage repertoire, and are featured prominently in concerts.
 In addition, Apprentice Artists participate in coachings and masterclasses throughout the season with music staff and guest artists.

 PIANISTS/COACHES: Pianists will have the opportunity to play for mainstage rehearsals, cover rehearsals, and coachings.
 Pianists will participate in public concerts and play for community outreach events.
 They will also have the opportunity to gain practical coaching experience as well as to receive career guidance under the guidance of Opera Saratoga's artistic staff.